Trial set for Virginia husband indicted in double homicide of wife, another man

 Banfield’s arrest and indictment comes nearly a year after Juliana Peres Magalhães, an au pair caring for the Banfields’ daughter, was charged with second-degree murder in Ryan’s killing.

 The killings occurred on February 24, 2023, when police responded to a 911 call at the Banfield residence on Stable Brook Way in Herndon.
+Following a seven-month investigation, Peres Magalhaes was charged with second-degree murder in the death of 39-year-old Joseph Ryan.

 READ MORE: Au pair charged with murder in Herndon double homicide: police

-Initially, Brendan Banfield told dispatchers that Ryan had broken into their home, stabbed his wife, and that he had shot Ryan in self-defense.
+Initially, Brendan Banfield told dispatchers that Ryan had broken into their home, stabbed his wife and that he had shot Ryan in self-defense.

 Banfield is being held without bail at the Fairfax County jail.